Primary Crushing

 How do I choose the right PE jaw crusher model?

 Start with maximum feed size, then confirm throughput, target output, and CSS range.
-Keep 20-30% headroom to absorb feed variation and future expansion.
+Calculate any capacity margin from feed variation, duty cycle, recirculating load, wear condition, and expansion plans.

 What is the difference between PE and PEX jaw crushers?